gauthamkumar24/202BProject/README.md

 3.Specify the min and max CPU usage range for OnDemand CPU governor policy.

-4. CPU usage can be obtained through the function vCpuStats() function.
+4.CPU usage can be obtained through the function vCpuStats() function.

+More details and implementation approach can be found at https://sites.google.com/g.ucla.edu/freertospowermangement